maurusian/pgvbot/README.md

 - In-text replacement of G characters with the target G character which has been agreed upon
 - Moving pages with an incorrect G character in the title, to a new title that has the target G
-- Adding entries to the same page with other varianst of G in the title
+- Adding entries to the same page with other variants of G in the title

 As a side functionality, the bot also corrects the issue of serial redirects (redirects leading to redirects), by making sure all redirect pages lead to the main entry.
 The bot should also be able to handle the same process for variants of V and P (see **Future development** section)